Lloyd Barker (footballer): Managerial career

-He retired as a player following the 2004 season, was third in Impact history for games played (190), as well as second for goals scored (34).
+He retired as a player following the 2004 season, and was third in Impact history for games played (190), as well as second for goals scored (34).

-He was assistant coach with the Impact in 2005, helping the team win the regular-season title.
+He was an assistant coach with the Impact in 2005, helping the team win the regular-season title.

 On 24 July 2007 he was appointed the head coach of the men's Concordia University soccer team.